Jump to recipe

 Since I haven’t figured out how to healthify my Peanut Butter Coconut Balls, I decided to figure out a Trim Healthy Mama approved Peanut Butter Pie.

 Who can blame me really?
 Living in the Florida heat, in a camper, the oven is my enemy right now.
 So this peanut butter pie is the perfect end of summer dessert.
+All I need is a little refrigerator or freezer space and I’m set with this chilled pie.

 - Make 2 peanut butter pies.